 One of the most common Grand Canyon mistakes connects to the river that made the entire place possible.

 Some budget travelers arrive and decide to check on a rafting trip that will take them through the canyon on the Colorado River.
 They quickly learn that all but a few of these trips require a time commitment of several days.
-The Diamond Creek trip is a two- to five-day excursion, with many of the others requiring at least three full days.
+The Diamond Creek trip is a two- to a five-day excursion, with many of the others requiring at least three full days.

 02 of 08

-Visiting only the South Rim Entrance
+Visiting Only the South Rim Entrance

 About 90 percent of visitors approach Grand Canyon National Park from the South Rim entrance.
 Unfortunately, some of those people pause a few minutes, drink in the marvelous view, and then depart, checking off the Grand Canyon box on their bucket lists.

-The South Rim entry point includes Maswik and Yavapai Lodges, camping facilities and a visitor center.
+The South Rim entry point includes Maswik and Yavapai Lodges, camping facilities, and a visitor center.
 It does offer quite a bit to a visitor.